SEER Stat Fact Sheets: Non-Hodgkin Lymphoma

 Who Gets This Cancer?

 Non-Hodgkin lymphoma is more common in men than women, and among individuals of Caucasian descent.
-The number of new cases of non-Hodgkin lymphoma was 19.7 per 100,000 men and women per year.
+The number of new cases of non-Hodgkin lymphoma was 19.7 per 100,000 men and women per year based on 2007-2011 cases.

 - All Races